-These flavorful Swedish meatballs are started on the stovetop and then they're finished in the oven.
-The meatballs are lightly spiced with a little nutmeg, served in a tasty creamy gravy made with beef broth and cream.
+These flavorful Swedish meatballs are started on the stovetop and then finished in the oven.
+The meatballs are lightly spiced with a little nutmeg and served in a tasty creamy gravy made with beef broth and cream.

 Light cream or half-and-half may be used for the flavorful gravy.
 Serve the easy meatballs with potatoes, rice, or pasta.
 Lingonberry jam is traditionally served with Swedish meatballs.

 - 1 1/2 cups soft bread crumbs (about 3 slices bread)